 It works precisely how you’d expect in terms of steering with driving logic (hold right = go right, instead of inverse for actual rudders).

-You have three options for forward, and one for back.
+You have three options for forward and one for the back.
 Tapping forward once gives you paddling, twice is half-mast sail, three times is full mast.
-Backwards is paddling only.
+Backward is paddling only.
 The wind plays in heavily when using your sail.
-The direction of the wind is important, and the more “behind” you the wind is (shown on the indicator on the left) the more power you’ll get forward.
-When the wind is in “front” of you, in the darkened area of the circle, you’re in a dead zone and will not gain speed from your sail.
-If you need to go in that direction, paddle.
+The direction of the wind is important, and the more “behind” you the wind is (shown on the indicator on the left), the more power you’ll get forward.
+When the wind is in “front” of you, in the darkened area of the circle, you’re in a dead zone and will not gain speed from your sail if you need to go in that direction, paddle.

 The Ships: The raft specifically sucks, and rightly so.
 It’s pretty cheap and disposable, but without wind, it moves at a snail’s pace.
 The Karve moves pretty decently and is definitely better than walking if it’s not much different in terms of distance, even if you have to paddle a decent amount.
-It also comes with 4 storage slots.
-The Longship is, as it implies, long, and the fastest as well.
-It comes with quite a few storage slots and is absolutely great.
+It also comes with four storage slots.
+The Longship is, as it implies, long and the fastest as well.
+It comes with quite a few storage slots and is great.

 Generally speaking, you’ll be ready to really make use of the seas around the time you’re ready, or nearly ready, to venture into the swamps.
 Going earlier is plausible, but I wouldn’t recommend it.

 Not as terrifying as some games portray it, but ending up in the middle of the ocean without a boat is still a death sentence.
 But, hopefully, that won’t happen to you.
 Out on the high seas, you can find Sea Serpents as well as Krakens.